 - GMU Department of Police and Public Safety: has information regarding awareness and responding to campus violence.
-They also have links to other area law enforcement websites. - Crime and Fire log: GMU's Department of Police and Public safety publishes this daily so that you can be informed about crimes that have occurred on campus.
+Their website includes an FAQs including what to do if you are stopped by police.
+They also have links to other area law enforcement websites and important campus resources. - Crime and Fire log: GMU's Department of Police and Public safety publishes this daily so that you can be informed about crimes that have occurred on campus.
 If you are traveling off-campus, other cities and counties provide a similar log often called a police blotter. - Campus Assistance: If you ever feel unsafe walking across campus, call (703) 993-2810 and a police cadet can escort you to your destination. - Rave Guardian Public Safety App: A free public safety app offering a variety of features including a virtual safety option and a panic call button to alert GMU Police.
-It's free at iTunes and the Google Play store. - Scam Awareness Website: OIPS created this website to educate the international community at Mason about how to protect themselves from losing money and identity theft.
+It's free at iTunes and the Google Play store. - Scam Awareness Website: OIPS created this website to educate the international community at Mason about how to protect themselves from losing money and identity theft. - Student Conduct- has resources and information about what is misconduct and information about support, process, and sanctions.